sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-pgplot-devel</summary>

 ```
-Из репозитор : rpmfusion-nonfree
+From repo     : rpmfusion-nonfree
-Краткое опис : Tcl/Tk driver for pgplot devel files
+Short desc    : Tcl/Tk driver for pgplot devel files
 URL          : http://www.astro.caltech.edu/~tjp/pgplot
-Лицензия     : freely available for non-commercial use
+License      : freely available for non-commercial use
-Описание     : Libraries, includes, etc. used to develop an application using
+Descript     : Libraries, includes, etc. used to develop an application using
              : the pgplot Tcl/Tk driver.
 ```